World of Avatar: The Last Airbender: The Air Nomads

 The Air Nomads were a culture that is influenced by the monastic society of Shaolin monks and Tibetan Buddhism, and the Air Nomads' conception of the Avatar is reminiscent of how Buddhists perceive the Bodhisattva.
 Aspects of Hinduism are also incorporated into the beliefs of the Air Nomads, including chakras and mudras.

+Martial Arts and bending styles

+The physical movements associated with bending in the franchise draw extensively on traditional Chinese martial arts.
+To ensure that each bending discipline had a distinct and authentic style, creators Michael Dante DiMartino and Bryan Konietzko consulted martial arts expert Sifu Kisu of the Harmonious Fist Chinese Athletic Association.
+Kisu’s involvement helped establish specific real-world martial arts influences for each type of bending: tai chi for waterbending, with its emphasis on fluid, controlled motion; Hung Gar for earthbending, with its deep rooted stances and solid power; Northern Shaolin for firebending, characterized by dynamic and strong hand and leg techniques; and Bagua for airbending, noted for its circular footwork and agility.